 There’s one way of putting food on the table – and that’s by learning the art of fishing.
 While fishing is not something everyday people and homesteaders may consider it a worthwhile life skill to have.

 Not only can it be a fun family activity or a relaxing pastime, but it can also be a low-cost, sustainable source of healthy and nutritious food!

-Each species of fish will have a bag limit, meaning, you are only allowed to harvest a certain number of a particular species per day.
+Each species of fish will have a bag limit.
+This means you can only harvest a certain number of species per day.
 There may also be a length range that the fish has to be in.

 Check if there are any health warnings in your area for eating fish.
-Your state’s health department will release Fish Consumption Advisories that will detail any contaminated areas to avoid.
+Your state’s health department will release Fish Consumption Advisories detailing any contaminated areas to avoid.